solita/solita.github.com/_posts/2018-05-07-A-Machine-Learning-Example-For-Business.md

 ## Introduction
 A practical example of predictive machine learning.
-Targeted for business people how want to harness machine learning for business but also understand how it actually works.
+Targeted for business people who want to harness machine learning for business but also understand how it actually works.

 The aim is to demonstrate:
 * A concrete example without going too deep in theory.